Latte Tags

 • uses strict comparison (===)

-• does not need a break
+• does not require break

 {switch $transport}